Spurs help playoff chances, top Pelicans, Zion 122-113

 LAKE BUENA VISTA, Fla.
-(AP) — Gregg Popovich and the San Antonio Spurs helped their playoff chances.
-Zion Williamson might have to wait another year for his postseason debut.
+(AP) — Gregg Popovich and the San Antonio Spurs came to the NBA’s restart bubble looking to develop their young talent.

+For Zion Williamson, postseason hopes might have to wait until next year.

-DeMar DeRozan scored 27 points, Rudy Gay added 19 off the bench and the Spurs wasted much of a 20-point, second-half lead before hanging on to beat New Orleans 122-113 on Sunday and hand a big blow to the Pelicans’ postseason hopes.
+DeMar DeRozan scored 27 points, Rudy Gay added 19 off the bench and the Spurs wasted much of a 20-point, second-half lead before hanging on to beat New Orleans 122-113 on Sunday and hand a big blow to the Pelicans’ playoff hopes.

+“I think it’d be huge,” said Popovich, the Spurs’ coach.
+“If we’re able to be in that ninth spot, that’s quite a victory and it says a lot about how this young group has come together with three of the starters out.
+I’m already thrilled with how they played, and it’d be really fantastic if we could get that.”

 Dejounte Murray scored 18 for the Spurs.
 Derrick White added 16 before leaving early in the third quarter with a bruised knee.

 JJ Redick scored 31 points with a season-high eight 3-pointers for New Orleans, which got 25 from Williamson and 17 from Brandon Ingram.

-Portland plays later Sunday.
-A win by the Trail Blazers over Philadelphia would eliminate New Orleans from postseason consideration.
+Portland plays later Sunday and a win by the Trail Blazers over Philadelphia would eliminate New Orleans from postseason consideration.

+“We just didn’t have any competitive spirit to start the game,” Redick said.
+“We were flat.
+We weren’t talking.
+That’s what it comes down to.”

 Pelicans coach Alvin Gentry called it a Game 7-type game beforehand but stayed with the plan of playing Williamson in short bursts.
 Williamson started the first, second and third quarters, coming out around the midway point of each.